1: Interview with Annette Schavan

 Issue 1 - transforming tomorrow

-Ring for Peace publishes a digital magazine.
-Accompanying 1.
+Ring for Peace published a digital magazine accompanying 1.
 Assembly on Women, Faith & Diplomacy.
-A new interview appears every week.
-We look forward to talks with:
+A new interview appeared every week.

 - Antje Jackelén, Lutheran Archbishop of Uppsala; Primate of the Church of Sweden